aleju/mario-ai/README.md

 Their reward values (per example) are set to 0, but not because they were truely 0, but instead because we don't know what reward the agent would have received if it had chosen them.
 Backpropagating gradient for them (i.e. if the agent predicts a value unequal to 0) is therefore not reasonable.

-This implementation can afford to differentiate between the chosen and not chosen buttons based on the reward being unequal to 0, because the received reward (here) is almost never exactly 0.
+This implementation can afford to differentiate between the chosen and not chosen buttons (in the target vector) based on the reward being unequal to 0, because the received reward of a chosen button is (here) almost never exactly 0 (due to the construction of the reward function).
 Other implementations might need to take more care of this step.

 ## Policy